Philadelphia Rabbit Veterinarian

 As a rabbit gets older, regular blood work should be run yearly to look for underlying diseases such as kidney and liver disease.
 In my career, I have seen many older rabbits, the oldest being 15 years old.

 Remember, rabbit toenails also grow like dogs and cats, so they should be trimmed regularly to ensure they don’t catch them in the wiring of their kennel.

 One final word…a plea actually…. domestic rabbits CAN NOT be released into the wild; they will Die!
 They are dependent on us for their food and care, their very lives.
 So if they become too much to deal with or for an unforeseen reason you have to give them up, please call one of the following rescues.
-Also if you would like to adopt a bunny, please contact one of the rescues listed below.
+If you would like to adopt a bunny, please contact one of the rescues listed below.
 Many rescued bunnies are just waiting to be adopted:

 Rabbit Veterinary Hospital Philadelphia

-To schedule an appointment to have your bunny examined please call our Mayfair Office to speak with a member of our veterinary team.
-Not all of our doctors see rabbits so please make sure our staff knows you are bringing in a bunny.
-With the information in this article, combined with things discussed at your bunnies visit to the Veterinarian, we can help keep your rabbit healthy and happy, and a member of your family for years to come.
+To schedule an appointment to have your bunny examined, please call our Mayfair Office to speak with a member of our veterinary team.
+Not all of our doctors see rabbits, so please make sure our staff knows you are bringing in a bunny.
+With the information in this article, combined with things discussed at your bunnies’ visit to the Veterinarian, we can help keep your rabbit healthy and happy and a member of your family for years to come.

 Janice Goode DVM